 Aside from promoting relaxation, lavender has been widely studied for its positive effects on sleep.
 In a 2005 study, the effects of lavender were tested on the sleep quality of 31 young, healthy sleepers over three nights.

 Participants were exposed to either lavender oil or water.
-The results showed that those who inhaled lavender oil reported higher vigor the next morning, suggesting a higher quality of sleep.
+The results showed that those who breathed lavender oil reported higher vigor the next morning, suggesting a higher quality of sleep.
 4

 To use lavender essential oil, diffuse throughout your room approximately 15 minutes before bedtime.
 You can also add a few drops to a bath before bed or mix with water and lightly spray your sheets and pillowcases.